Table of Contents

 - Node – Attempt to recover a node to an operational state.
 Node recovery covers node recovery issues like if a node was being stopped outside of ClusterControl knowledge, e.g, via user-intervention stop command from SSH console or process killed by OOM process.
 See Node Recovery.

-These two components are the most important things in order to make sure the service availability is as high as possible.
+These two components are the most important things to make sure the service availability is as high as possible.

 Node Recovery

-ClusterControl is able to recover a database node in case of intermittent failure by monitoring the process and connectivity to the database nodes.
+ClusterControl can recover a database node in case of intermittent failure by monitoring the process and connectivity to the database nodes.
 For the process, it works similarly to systemd, where it will make sure the MySQL service is started and running unless you intentionally stopped it via ClusterControl UI.

 If the node comes back online, ClusterControl will establish a connection back to the database node and will perform the necessary actions.
 The following is what ClusterControl would do to recover a node: